 Description: This service operation updates the registration state of a Public Identity or Private Identity in HSS i.e. to update the registration state from Not Registered or Unregistered to Registered state.

-NOTE: This operation is used by S-CSCF after successful authentication to set the registration state (if not already set).
+NOTE: This operation is used by S-CSCF or IMS AS after successful authentication to set the registration state (if not already set).

-Inputs, Required: Public Identity, S-CSCF name.
+Inputs, Required: Public Identity.

-Inputs, Optional: Private Identity.
+Inputs, Optional: Private Identity, S-CSCF name, IMS AS Identification.

 Outputs, Required: Result indication.